 -Cabugao Gamay.
-This island the most photograph spot in Islas de Gigantes.
+This island is the most photograph spot in Islas de Gigantes.

 -Back to the resort

 -8:00pm: free time

 We were feed with these freshly catch seafood during our trip at Gigantes Island

 -Bakwitan Cave.
 Spelunking at Bakwitan Cave takes 2 to 2.5 hours.
 The activity includes boulder climbing, trekking, etc. The level of difficulty of this activity ranges from moderate to difficult depending on your physical condition.
 I don’t suggest bringing kids while doing spelunking.
 People with physical difficulty may opt to forego this activity as well.

 -Light House.
-The lighthouse can be traced back in the 1800’s so I guess its worth to visit the place.
+The lighthouse can be traced back in the 1800’s so I guess its worth to visit the place while in Gigantes Island.